Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Connections to quantum gravity

 \section{Connections to quantum gravity}

 We saw in Section~\ref{sec:fluctuations} that the finite $N$ fluctuations of the SYK model were described by a path integral over time reparameterizations.
-This suggests a connections to a theory of quantum gravity.
+This suggests a connection to a theory of quantum gravity.
 By the holographic principle \cite{tHooft:1999rgb}, we expect the gravity theory to acquire an emergent spatial direction.
 As the SYK path integral is over $0+1$ dimensions, we anticipate a connection to quantum gravity in 1+1 dimensions.
 However, Einstein gravity in 1+1 dimensions has no dynamical modes, and so cannot serve as a holographic partner to the SYK model.
 As we will see below in Section~\ref{sec:bh_fluc}, the appropriate theory is a class of 1+1 dimensional theories known as Jackiw-Teitelboim (JT) gravity, which has an additional scalar field $\Phi$.
 This gravity theory is most naturally obtained by dimensional reduction, from a charged black hole of Einstein gravity in $d+2$ spacetime dimensions ($d \geq 2$).
 Such a black hole has a AdS$_2 \times S^d$ near-horizon geometry; the JT gravity theory resides on AdS$_2$, and fluctuations of $\Phi$ represent the quantum fluctuations in the radius of $S^d$.
-The connection between the SYK model and charged black holes was first noted \cite{SS10} by matching characteristics of the $N = \infty$ SYK theory and the classical gravity solution of charged black holes in Einstein gravity.
-Later, it was pointed out \cite{kitaev_talk} that the connection was stronger, and also held for a low energy sector of the fluctuations.
+The connection between the SYK model and charged black holes was first noted \cite{SS10,Sachdev:2010uj} by matching characteristics of the $N = \infty$ SYK theory and the classical gravity solution of charged black holes in Einstein gravity.
+It was pointed out later \cite{kitaev_talk} that the connection was stronger, and also held for a low energy sector of the fluctuations.

+The AdS$_2$ near-horizon sector of charged black holes leads to a non-vanishing entropy as $T \rightarrow 0$, a key characteristic such black holes share with the SYK model \cite{SS10,Sachdev:2010uj}.
+Neutral black holes, such as the common Schwarzschild solution of Einstein gravity, do not have AdS$_2$ horizons, and have vanishing entropy as $T \rightarrow 0$.
+Such black holes display a Hawking-Page transition at a non-zero $T$, and have a distinct low $T$ behavior which we will not discuss further here \cite{Schlenker:2022dyo}.

-In this section, we will begin by reviewing the quantum theory of charged black holes in $d+2$ spacetime dimensions.
+We proceed by reviewing the quantum theory of charged black holes in $d+2$ spacetime dimensions.
 We will then discuss its low temperature limit, and show, by the dimensional reduction outlined above, that this yields a version of JT gravity, which is in turn equivalent to the Schwarzian theory of the SYK model in Section~\ref{sec:fluctuations}.

 There is another, and closely related, connection between SYK models and black holes that we briefly mention now.
 Our discussion above (and below) focuses on the equilibrium thermodynamic properties.
 In dynamic properties, SYK models are characterized by Planckian time dynamics \cite{QPT}, as we discussed in Section~\ref{sec:SYKT}; other metallic systems also have a similar dynamics, in theory and experiment, as noted in Sections~\ref{sec:nFLdisorder} and \ref{subsec:planckian}.
 Remarkably, Einstein gravity also displays Planckian time dynamics for black holes responding to external perturbations.
 This is evident in computations of the damping rate of black hole quasi-normal modes \cite{Vishveshwara,Hod07}: this purely classical gravity rate is $\sim \hbar/(k_B T_H)$ where $T_H$ is the Hawking temperature of the black hole (the $\hbar$ in the Planckian time formula cancels with the $\hbar$ in $T_H$).
 A recent analysis of LIGO data \cite{LIGO21} has confirmed this remarkable universality in black hole quasi-normal modes.